 How sincerely this is offered - and it is possible to read these lines as sending-up a young man's overheated sensibility - they are enough to suggest at least that the picture he had painted his aunt of life at the College was not a happy one.
-Her reference is to the mythical story of a pupil, who, finding himself left alone at the school, took his own life by hanging himself on the so-called Domum tree (see inside front cover).

-For his own part James Edward discovered at Winchester - to his surprise and delight - that his aunt was the author of Pride and Prejudice and Sense and Sensibility, two novels that he had read with much enjoyment.
+For his own part James Edward discovered - to his surprise and delight that his aunt was the author of Pride and Prejudice and Sense and Sensibility, two novels that he had read with much enjoyment.
 He even went so far as to compose a youthful poem about the experience:

 No words can express, my dear Aunt, my surprise (...)
-When I heard for the very first time in my life That I had the honour to have a relation Whose works were dispersed throughout the whole of the nation.
+When I heard for the very first time in my life That I had the honour to have a relation Whose works were dispersed through the whole of the nation.